RETOVSKEJ/images_app/README.md

 # Run the Project:

 1. `git clone https://github.com/RETOVSKEJ/images_app`
+2. `cd images_app`
-2. `docker compose build`
+4. `docker compose build`
-3. `docker compose up`
+5. `docker compose up`
-4. `go to localhost:8000/api/` or any route that you want.
+6. `go to localhost:8000/api/` or any route that you want.

+IF ERROR `python: can't open file '/app/manage.py': [Errno 2] No such file or directory`:  Make sure to have endline formatting set to LF instead of CRLF (open entrypoint.sh and you will see it in the bottom right corner in Vscode)

 **superuser for testing purposes:** (with Custom Tier added from admin)\
 login: `test`\